ZGIS/sentinel-2-id-generator/README.md

 # Sentinel 2 id generator

+*Disclaimer: This not yet ready-to-use.
+Seriously ... come back later.*

 ## 1. Problem

 There is no unique universal identifier (uuid) for Sentinel data, which is valid across all data hubs and is unique for the distinct images.
 Even within a data hub (e.g. the Copernicus Open Data Hub) the same image might have different uuids.